Kartaverse/Kartaverse-Docs/docs/hqueue.md

 ## Overview

 Are you currently using Houdini HQueue to manage the 3D rendering jobs on your render farm?
-If that is the case then you might find the following comp script handy:
+If that is the case then you might find the following Fusion comp script handy:

-The "HQueue Render.py" comp script allows Fusion Studio to submit compositing jobs for rendering via Houdini HQueue.
+The "HQueue Render.py" comp script allows BMD Fusion Studio to submit compositing jobs for rendering via Houdini HQueue.
 The script works great in both a "local queue", and for larger render farm usage scenarios.

 ![KartaLink HQueue Render](Images/KartaLink-Submit-Fusion-Comps-to-Houdini-HQueue.png)